 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 Feel free to drag and drop me anywhere you like on your page.
 I’m a great place for you to tell a story and let your users know a little more about you.

-IMPALA, the European independent music companies association, set up a Covid-19 Task Force on 17th March to help address the effects of the current crisis on the independent sector in Europe.
+IMPALA, the European independent music companies association, set up a Covid-19 Task Force right at the start of the crisis to help address the effects of the current crisis on the independent sector in Europe.

 On 25th March 2020, to try and secure a co-ordinated approach across Europe to minimise the impact of Covid-19 on the independent music sector, IMPALA's Task force published a crisis plan seeking urgent action at EU, national and sector level.